Eurydia/project-structogram-builder-online/README.md

 # nassi-shneiderman-diagram-builder-online

 This project is a successor to my [Nassi-Shneiderman Diagram Builder](https://github.com/Eurydia/nassi-shneiderman-diagram-builder).
 It is a web application that allows you to create Nassi-Shneiderman diagrams using C-style code.

-It features two main components; the editor and the preview.
-Unfortunately, there is no native ways to capture and download HTML nodes as images so

 ## Resources